junzhin/SWEN30006_Project2/README.md

 ## Program Improvements And Extensions To The Original Version:
 ### Additional Npc Types
-- Smart Player
+- Smart Player: the purpose of this smart player/agent in this program is to produce a interface that allows any future extended versions of "smart agent", as we apply the strategy pattern here.

-- Legal Player (Follow the game Rules with a "Random selection of playing a cardd" Strategy)
+- Legal Player (Follow the game Rules with a "Random selection of playing a cardd" Strategy): This is a basic type of game agent that only follow the game rules and the strategy of randomly playing one card.

 ### More Configurable Parameters through The Properties Folder
 **There are two types of properties files used in this game program:**
 1. Specific Game Options:
+    - Allow the settings of the game agent types if there are defined in the program.
 2. Overall Game Options(Choose which specific game option profile to run):
+    - Control the delay of thinking time in the time unit of ms.
 ### Support Flexitble Intefact to alternative Bidding Strategies
+3. Another interface to any potential bidding strategies is also considered,  it is not implemented but mentioned in the report.
 ---

 ## Team Members